-Reflection/Thinking Area
+Reflection/ Thinking Area

 If a student is not following a ground rule, the teacher may verbally remind the child.
 This 'correction' is stated in a positive way, "we may run outside; inside we walk."
-You may also try saying "Show me you understand this rule."
 If the behavior is repeated, the teacher again reminds the child of the rule and asks if the child is ready to follow the agreement.
 You may hear us say things like, "are you ready to be successful?"
-If not, the child is invited to a thinking area to calm down and reflect on their actions until he/she is ready to rejoin the group or activity.
+If not, the child is invited to a thinking area to calm down and reflect on their actions until they are ready to rejoin the group or activity.